 All individuals working with vertebrate animals in research or education as part of their assigned responsibilities at the Institution shall participate in training administered by the IACUC.
 Animal Care and Use training includes Institutional policies, federal regulations and animal welfare, legal and ethical issues, the concept of the 3Rs, research issues, basic animal care/biology/techniques, occupational health and safety and facility-specific issues.
 This requirement can be satisfied by several self-directed learning experiences and assessments.
 Satisfactory completion shall be certified and maintained on file.
-Species-specific training covers the care, handling and research uses of the elected species.
-Advanced techniques training and species-specific training at the Pomona, CA, campus and at the Lebanon, OR, campus may be arranged upon request with the respective Attending Veterinarian for each campus with refresher training as required by the IACUC.
+Species-specific training and species-specific training at the Pomona, CA, campus and at the Lebanon, OR, campus may be arranged upon request with the respective Attending Veterinarian for each campus with refresher training as required by the IACUC.